-Lemon Garlic Chicken Skillet is the perfect meal for a busy day.
-It is a one-pan meal that is full of flavor and is not only extremely easy to throw together and very healthy.
+This simple Chicken Skillet is the perfect meal for a busy day.
+It is a one-pan meal that is full of flavor and extremely easy to throw together.

 More Healthy Skillet Recipes

 If you enjoyed this simple one skillet chicken with green beans and tomatoes, I would love for you to leave a comment and review below.